All students interested in applying for membership in The Blue Chips are invited to fill out our application. Apply now

 Analysts are required to go through an application and interview process, as well as a training program.
 Upon successful completion of training, they are assigned to an industry coverage group.
 Responsibilities include achieving a solid grasp of fundamental analysis and understanding sector dynamics, conducting equity research and analysis, and generating ideas to further the club's investment portfolio.

 After one or two successful quarters as an analyst, those who wish to take on more responsibility are invited to apply to become Sector Leaders.
 Their responsibilities expand to recruiting and analyst development, organizing and initiating equity research, leading sector groups, educational development, and event execution.
-Sector Leaders should have a solid grasp of fundamental analysis, and many have rudimentary experience with Discounted Cash Flow modeling.
+Sector Leaders should have a solid grasp of fundamental analysis, and many have rudimentary experience with financial modeling.

 Directors have typically been in the club at least one year and constitute its primary leadership, often being elected to their positions.
-Responsibilities include administering the club's affairs, serving as liaisons between the club and external parties, generating and managing pitch flow, overseeing the portfolio, and future leadership development.
+Directors' responsibilities include administering the club's affairs, serving as liaisons between the club and external parties, generating and managing pitch flow, overseeing the portfolio, and future leadership development.
 Furthermore, directors often spearhead and drive the educational process, from generating topics of discussion to presenting those topics.
-Directors typically have an expert grasp of fundamental analysis including a working understanding of Discounted Cash Flow modeling.
+Directors typically have an expert grasp of fundamental analysis including a working understanding of financial modeling.

 The Blue Chips was established, in part, to build strong relationships between the business community and University of Chicago students interested in finance.
 Over the past few years, interactions with the business community have included educational lectures for the University community-at-large, as well as recruitment events co-sponsored with other on-campus organizations.